 In addition, virtually all schools offer a net price calculator.
 These tools show the college’s cost of attendance, as well as an estimated package of grants, loans, and other financial aid based on a family’s financial circumstances and a student’s level of academic success.
 These estimates can help families identify colleges clearly within their budget, as well as those that could work under the right aid circumstances.

-The world has changed in many ways over the past year, but higher education will likely remain a significant financial goal for most families.
+The world has changed in many ways over the past three years, but higher education will likely remain a significant financial goal for most families.
 It is risky to count on dramatic reductions in college costs or future forgiveness of student loans.

 By saving what you can, it’s possible to reduce the uncertainty in an already challenging decision-making process.
 “The less you and your child have to worry about how to pay for their education, the more you can both focus on getting the most out of college,” says Young.

 - T. Rowe Price’s 2021 Parents, Kids & Money Survey